 Likewise, concealed carry licensees in those state can and do routinely carry weapons while visiting us here in Texas.

 But how can this be?
 Nationwide gun-related crime rates are down, not up, right?
 After all, isn’t reducing gun violence the whole raison d’être behind the Brady Center and their call for increasing gun restrictions?
 Isn’t this the mantra — reduce guns to reduce violence — of New York City Mayor Michael Bloomberg, a man with 24/7 police protection available to him?

-Now notice some of the states not on the above list, states such as Illinois (home of Chicago); Washington, D.C.; New York (home of New York City); California, Massachusetts, New Jersey, and other high-crime states.
+Now notice some of the states not on the above list, states such as Illinois (home of Chicago); Washington, D.C.
+(I know.
+Not really a state, but you get my meaning); New York (home of New York City); California, Massachusetts, New Jersey, and other high-crime states.
 You’ll notice that also on the list is Connecticut, home to the community of Newtown and the Sandy Hook Elementary School.

 Coincidence?
 Not at all.
 Blanket gun laws disarm one group, and one group only — the law abiding citizen — and deny to that citizen the right of self-protection.
 The criminal doesn’t care about such laws; he will be armed regardless.

 In other words, if you rely upon 911 and the police to protect you, then your “savior” will arrive only after the crime has been committed and the criminal has long departed.
 Or, as a good friend and former law enforcement friend of mine likes to say, “When seconds mean the difference between life and death, remember that the police are only minutes away.”